C.J. Abrams Player Props: Nationals vs. Reds

-C.J.
-Abrams and his .364 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Washington Nationals against the Cincinnati Reds and Graham Ashcraft on August 4 at 6:40 PM ET.
+On Saturday, C.J.
+Abrams (.256 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Brewers.
+He had a hitless performance in his last game (0-for-5) against the Reds.

 C.J.
 Abrams Game Info & Props vs. the Reds